BlogEmployee Communication Best Practices

 #8 Avoid Using Public Internet

-One of the biggest risk factors of cybersecurity is to use internet access that is available to the public.
+One of the biggest risk factors of cybersecurity is using internet access that is available to the public.
 It is a known fact that public Wi-Fi networks are hotspots for cyber-attackers, so don’t risk it.
-Also caution your employees against using any public Wi-Fi networks, however easy it may be to link into them.
+Also, caution your employees against using any public Wi-Fi networks, however easy it may be to link into them.
 Explain the inherent security risks of public internet communications and make sure they know they must only use trusted Wi-Fi or a VPN to keep data secure.

 #9 Don’t Share Your Private Details